prathamVaidya/kunji-react-library/README.md

 # Kunji React Library

+Setup Authentication and Authorization in your React application in seconds without any verification!
+Suitable for MVP, side projects or hackathon apps.

 ## Introduction

 Kunji React Library handles kunji authentication and state automatically to simplify authentication and user management in your applications.
 The library provides two main components: `KunjiProvider` and `useKunji` hook, making it easy to integrate authentication features into your React projects.

+> Also check the backend nodejs library for server: [kunji-node](https://www.npmjs.com/package/kunji-node)

 ## How to register App